Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Experiments

 \subsection{Baselines}

-We consider the following models related to latent space multi-task representation learning and few-shot learning as baselines to compare and evaluate the performance of our proposed model.
-More details about the baselines can be found in the supplementary material. \begin{itemize} \item \textbf{Correlation Alignment for Deep Domain Adaptation (CORAL)} \cite{sun2016deep} This paper adopts an unsupervised domain adaptation technique that tries to align the covariance of the source and the target distributions.
-We extend CORAL to latent space and align the source and cross-domain data correlation to improve generalization on OOD data.
+We consider the following models related to multi-task representation learning and few-shot learning as baselines. \begin{itemize} \item \textbf{Correlation Alignment for Deep Domain Adaptation (CORAL)} \cite{sun2016deep} This work has been employed for supervised domain adaptation, aligning source and target covariances to enhance OOD generalization.

-\item \textbf{Deep Multi-task Autoencoder (MTAE)} \cite{ghifary2015domain} In this latent dimension encoder-decoder-based model the reconstruction error is optimized over multiple domains in a supervised fashion.
-We consider multiple sources and cross-domain data and train them jointly with the label information in latent space.
-This is basically our model without the de-correlation regularization. \item \textbf{Minimum Mean Discrepancy-Autoencoder(MMD-AE)}\cite{li2018domain,sathya2022adversarially} This paper uses the MMD measure as regularization for domain generalization between multiple cross-domain data.
-We use it as a few-shot learning method where the cross-domain data are added to improve the OOD generalization. \item \textbf{Noise Enhanced Supervised Autoencoder (NSAE)} \cite{liang2021boosting}This model jointly predicts the labels of inputs and reconstructs the inputs considers reconstructed samples as noisy inputs and feeds them back to the model.
-In this model, requires doing an extra step of fine-tuning by further training the reconstructed data using a supervised classifier.
+\item \textbf{Multi-task Autoencoder (MTAE)} \cite{ghifary2015domain} This encoder-decoder model optimizes reconstruction error across multiple domains in a supervised manner, jointly training sources and cross-domain data with label information in a two-stage process. \item \textbf{Minimum Mean Discrepancy-Autoencoder(MMD-AE)}\cite{li2018domain,sathya2022adversarially} This paper uses the MMD measure as regularization for domain generalization between multiple cross-domain data.
+We use it as a few-shot learning method where the cross-domain data are added to improve the OOD generalization. \item \textbf{Noise Enhanced Supervised Autoencoder (NSAE)} \cite{liang2021boosting}This model jointly predicts input labels, reconstructs inputs as noisy samples, and refines them through an additional fine-tuning step using a supervised classifier. \item \textbf{Domain-invariant Feature Exploration for Domain Generalization (DIFEX) } \cite{lu2022domain} This paper utilizes mutual invariance to extract cross-domain features for OOD classification, capturing domain-specific semantics through internal invariance while preserving shared information, and extends CORAL with an additional regularization term. \end{itemize}